 - 20.1 Introduction

 - 20.2 Overview of SVG fonts

 - 20.3 The 'font' element

 - 20.4 The 'glyph' element

 - 20.5 The 'missing-glyph' element

+- 20.6 Glyph selection rules

-- 20.6 The 'hkern' and 'vkern' elements
+- 20.7 The 'hkern' and 'vkern' elements

-- 20.7 Describing a font
+- 20.8 Describing a font

-- o 20.7.1 Overview of font descriptions
+- o 20.8.1 Overview of font descriptions

-- o 20.7.2 Alternative ways for providing a font description
+- o 20.8.2 Alternative ways for providing a font description

-- o 20.7.3 The 'font-face' element
+- o 20.8.3 The 'font-face' element

-- 20.8 DOM interfaces
+- 20.9 DOM interfaces

-Reliable delivery of fonts is considered a critical requirement for SVG.
-Designers require the ability to create SVG graphics with whatever fonts they care to use and then have the same fonts appear in the end user's browser when viewing an SVG drawing, even if the given end user hasn't purchased the fonts in question.
-This parallels the print world, where the designer uses a given font when authoring a drawing for print, but when the end user views the same drawing within a magazine the text appears with the correct font.
+Reliable delivery of fonts is a requirement for SVG.
+Designers need to create SVG content with arbitrary fonts and know that the same graphical result will appear when the content is viewed by all end users, even when end users do not have the necessary fonts installed on their computers.
+This parallels the print world, where the designer uses a given font when authoring a drawing for print, and the graphical content appears exactly the same in the printed version as it appeared on the designer's authoring system.

-SVG utilizes the Web font facility defined in the "Cascading Style Sheets (CSS) level 2" specification [CSS2] as a key mechanism for reliable delivery of font data to end users.
-A common scenario is that SVG authoring applications will generate compressed, subsetted Web fonts for all text elements used by a given SVG document fragment.
-Typically, the Web fonts will be saved in a location relative to the referencing document.
+SVG utilizes the WebFonts facility defined in the "Cascading Style Sheets (CSS) level 2" specification [CSS2] as a key mechanism for reliable delivery of font data to end users.
+In a common scenario, SVG authoring applications generate compressed, subsetted WebFonts for all text elements used by a given SVG document fragment.
+Typically, the WebFonts are saved in a location relative to the referencing document.

-One disadvantage to the Webfont facility to date is that no particular font formats that were required to be supported.
-The result was that different implementations supported different Web font formats, thereby making it difficult for Web site creators to post a single Web site that is supported by a large percentage of installed browsers.
+One disadvantage to the WebFont facility to date is that specifications such as [CSS2] do not require support of particular font formats.
+The result is that different implementations support different Web font formats, thereby making it difficult for Web site creators to post a single Web site using WebFonts that work across all user agents.